 You’ll need at least Android 6.0 to have the ability to connect MIDI devices to your phone or tablet.
 Most devices bought in the last 3 years or so should meet this requirement.

 2. Check the kind of port your phone has.

 You will need an adapter to connect your MIDI keyboard’s cable to your phone’s USB port.

 If your phone has a USB-C port, which is common in newer phones, you’ll need a USB-C to USB-A OTG adapter, like this one.

 If you have an older phone which still uses a micro-USB port, then you’ll need a micro-USB to USB-A OTG adapter like this one.

 3. Connect your MIDI keyboard to your phone.

 Connect the micro-USB or USB-C end of the OTG adapter to your phone, and plug in your MIDI Keyboard’s USB cable to the other end.

-In case your MIDI Keyboard doesn’t have USB and uses the older 5-pin MIDI connection, then you will require another 5-pin MIDI to USB adapter in between to connect the keyboard to your phone.
+In case your MIDI Keyboard doesn’t have a USB and uses the older 5-pin MIDI connection, then you will require another 5-pin midi to usb adapter in between to connect the keyboard to your phone.

 Smaller MIDI keyboards tend to be powered over the USB connection itself, but a larger keyboard or synthesizer might need external power to turn on.